 Because abdominal injuries can cause death from internal bleeding or systemic infection, it is essential that you seek immediate medical attention if you are suffering from this condition.

 If you are suffering from these conditions, then see your doctor right away.
 He or she will conduct a gastro-intestinal tract (GI) examination – as well as a physical examination – to diagnose what is causing your condition.

 The diagnosis process may include laboratory tests, an ultrasound and a CT scan of the abdomen.

 Need help for stomach pain and diarrhea after a car accident?
 Call the attorneys at Michigan Auto Law

 If you have suffered stomach pain and diarrhea after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.